controversies-of-science/science-collective/README.md

 ## About Me

-My name is Chris Reeve, and I have been tracking scientific controversies as a hobby for 12 years now.
+My name is Chris Reeve, and I have been tracking scientific controversies as a layperson for 12 years now.
 I have a Bachelors in Electrical and Computer Engineering from Carnegie Mellon University.
 My interest in scientific controversies began when I embedded myself into [an against-the-mainstream group of theorists who have struggled to have their arguments heard out](http://www.thunderbolts.info).

 Since then, I have created the [Controversies of Science search portal prototype](https://www.controversiesofscience.com) to showcase my existing collection of [182 controversy cards](https://plus.google.com/collection/Yhn4Y).

-I am now attempting to apply what I've learned from those experiences running claims aginst critics and the public, towards the creation of a scientific social network where maverick layperson thinkers work with science specialists and academic researchers to vet and aggregate information about challenges to entrenched scientific theories.
+I am now attempting to apply what I've learned from those experiences running claims against critics and the public, towards the creation of a scientific social network where maverick layperson thinkers work with science specialists and academic researchers to vet and aggregate information about challenges to entrenched scientific theories.

 I became a full-stack engineer 3 years ago, in part to create this social network.
 Today, I am a React developer building out an e-commerce site for a stealth startup in San Francisco, CA.  While the ideas presented here may sound lofty, it is my long-term mission in life to reform the way our culture interacts with controversial science claims.
-I intend to track scientific controversies for the remainder of my life, because I feel that tracking is the missing ingredient which modern science needs to avoid [innovation starvation](https://www.controversiesofscience.com/innovation-starvation/worldview/card).
+I will continue to track scientific controversies for the remainder of my life, because I feel that tracking is the missing ingredient which modern science needs to avoid [innovation starvation](https://www.controversiesofscience.com/innovation-starvation/worldview/card).

 <p align="center">
     <img src="https://github.com/controversies-of-science/science-collective/blob/master/images/chris-giving-talk.png" width="50%" />